keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 }
 ```

-- use that function to modify our varialbles
+- use that function to modify our variables

 ```js
 hours = leadingZeros(hours);